Edwin Battistella: Scholarly contributions

 Battistella is the author of two books on the theory of markedness.
 Markedness: The Evaluative Superstructure of Language, was a study of the Prague School principle of structural asymmetry as developed by Nikolai Trubetzkoy and Roman Jakobson.
 In Markedness, Battistella identified the diagnostics of marked and unmarked opposites in Jakobson’s work from the 1920s through the 1980s, proposed a comprehensive set of markedness values for English grammar and connected markedness to the idea of intrinsic hierarchy.
 In The Logic of Markedness, Battistella more explicitly developed the connections between Jakobson’s ideas and those of Noam Chomsky and Morris Halle, attempting to reconcile structuralist and generative views of markedness.

 Two later books have focused on 19th and 20th century language attitudes.
 Bad Language: Are Some Words Better Than Others? published in 2005, develops the case for a linguistically informed view of usage rather one based on oversimplifications and folklore.
 Do You Make These Mistakes in English?
 The Story of Sherwin Cody’s Famous Language School, published in 2009, combined a biography of correspondence school entrepreneur Sherwin Cody with an exploration of language and cultural attitudes that made self-improvement and correspondence learning educational forces in the first half of the twentieth century.

 A fifth book, his 2014 Sorry About That: The Language of Public Apology, analyzes the public apologies of politicians, entertainers, businessmen, and others, with the goal of showing how certain language creates sincere or insincere apologies.
 The work connects actual apologies with the broader social, ethical, and linguistic principles behind them.
 His 2020 book, Dangerous Crooked Scoundrels: Insulting the President, from Washington to Trump, analyzes and categorizes over 500 political insults aimed at the forty-five U.S. presidents and how they responded.
-The work puts political insults in historical context, emphasize the importance of the First Amendment, and shows contemporary American politics to be part of a broader narrative.
+The work puts political insults in historical context, emphasizes the importance of the First Amendment, and shows contemporary American politics to be part of a broader narrative.

 In addition, Professor Battistella is the author of a number of articles and book chapters on pronoun reference, the syntax of the English verb system, traditional grammar and style.